Rick Ross: 2010–2013: Prime Rick Ross

 Ross had a number of accomplishments in 2010.
 In May, he released the critically acclaimed Albert Anastasia EP.
-In addition to that, he released his fourth studio album entitled Teflon Don, on July 20, 2010.
+In addition to that, he released his fourth album entitled Teflon Don, on July 20, 2010.
 The lead single was "Super High" featuring Ne-Yo.
 Actress Stacey Dash made an appearance in the music video.
 A second official single was released titled "Live Fast, Die Young" which features and is produced by Kanye West.
 The album debuted at number two on the Billboard 200 selling 176,000 copies in its first week.

 In November 2010, rapper and frequent collaborator, Diddy, who in 2009 signed Ross to a management deal with his Ciroc Entertainment, announced from his YouTube account, that he and Ross are working on an EP together.
 A single was released for the project, called "Another One".
 Ross ended 2010 by releasing another mixtape, Ashes To Ashes on Christmas Eve 2010.

 In early 2011, Rick Ross signed Wale and Meek Mill to his Maybach Music Group imprint.
 The group released their debut compilation album, Self Made Vol. 1 in May.
 Rick Ross performed at BET Awards 2011, which aired on June 26, 2011.
 He also received a nomination for Best Male Hip Hop Artist.
 In early 2012, Ross was named the Hottest MC in the Game.

 Big things were happening for Ross's successful career in 2012 as well.
 He started the year by premiering his Rich Forever mixtape to universal acclaim.
 Ross's MMG camp released their second compilation, Self Made Vol. 2 in June 2012.
-Less than a month later, Ross's fifth studio album, God Forgives, I Don't, was released on July 31, 2012, after a few delays.
+Less than a month later, Ross's fifth album, God Forgives, I Don't, was released on July 31, 2012, after a few delays.
 Upon its release, the album charted at number eight on the UK Albums Chart and number two on the UK R&B Albums Chart, making it Ross's highest-charting album and first top 10 album in the United Kingdom.
 The album debuted at number one on the Billboard 200, with first-week sales of 218,000 copies.